CodySayer/net-provisioning/README.md

 # A Repo for ACIT 4640: Network Provisioning

-## Module 5
+## Module 6

-Provisioning with Packer
+Automated provisioning with Vagrant